Annual Report to Parents

 Ysgol Dyffryn Aman was the preferred choice of nearly all of last year’s leavers.

-The PTFA arrange events during the year, including a very successful Summer Fayre.
+The PTFA arrange events during the year, including very successful Summer and Christmas Fayres.

 The school has contributed this year to Children in Need and several other charities.